William Johnson Cory: Resignation

 Johnson was forced to resign from Eton at Easter 1872 after an "indiscreet letter" that he had written to a pupil was intercepted by the boy's parents and brought to the notice of the headmaster.
-Although it has been suggested that Johnson was a devoted paederast who numbered among his paramours Reginald Brett, the future Lord Esher, the Dictionary of National Biography maintains that this cannot be proved and that "No one can be quite sure of the exact circumstances of his resignation," adding: "There is no question, however, that he was dangerously fond of a number of boys.
+Although it has been suggested that Johnson was a devoted paederast who numbered among his paramours Reginald Brett, the future Lord Esher, the Oxford Dictionary of National Biography maintains that this cannot be proved and that "No one can be quite sure of the exact circumstances of his resignation," adding: "There is no question, however, that he was dangerously fond of a number of boys.
 Although he probably did not allow his affections to take any physical form, he permitted intimacies between the boys.
 This conduct was brought to the notice of the headmaster, James Hornby, who demanded Johnson's resignation."
 In dismissing Johnson, Hornby commented that it was not for committing acts of “immorality in the ordinary sense of the word”, meaning sodomy in the euphemism of the era, and an alternative view of Johnson's dismissal is given by William C. Lubenow, who posits that Hornby "turfed out William Johnson and Oscar Browning because they were liberal reformers in a highly authoritarian institution ... [they] attempted to create a community where power and personality, desire and discipline, and love and learning were integrated.
 They committed the crime of Socrates: they corrupted youth by creating a world of multiple loyalties."

-Giovanni Costigan wrote in 1972, "In the century that has passed since then, no further light, incredible as it may seem, has been shed upon the subject [of Johnson's dismissal]....It may finally be remarked that in every reference yet made to this curious episode there seems never to have been a mention of the word 'homosexuality'."
+Giovanni Costigan wrote in 1972, "In the century that has passed since then, no further light, incredible as it may seem, has been shed upon the subject [of Johnson's dismissal] ...
+It may finally be remarked that in every reference yet made to this curious episode there seems never to have been a mention of the word 'homosexuality'."

 Johnson retired to Halsdon and changed his name on 17 October 1872 to Cory (the maiden name of his paternal grandmother) before emigrating for health reasons to Madeira in February 1878, where he married and had a son.
 He returned to England in September 1882, settling in Hampstead, where he died on 11 June 1892.
 He was buried at Hampstead on 16 June.